Geeksltd/Olive/docs/Services/Email.md

         Body = template.MergeBody(placeHolderValues)
     };

     await Database.Save(emailMessage);

-    await emailOutbox.Send(emailMessage);
+	await EmailOutbox.Send(emailMessage);
 }
 ```

-As you can see we have injected `IEmailOutbox`, first saved email message and then send email message according to defined templated.
+As you can see we have injected `IEmailOutbox` after that we have first saved email message and then sent email message according to defined templated.

 > **Notice**: in this example, we have sent email instantly after saving to the database, but if you just save the email message in the database Olive will send emails on a regular basis that is configurable in the `TaskManager` class.